farlee2121/System.CommandLine.PropertyMapBinder/README.md

 ## Examples

-All examples assume this following definitions are available
+All examples assume the following definitions are available

 ```cs
 Option<int> frequencyOpt = new Option<int>(new string[] { "--frequency", "-f" }, "such description");